akaalias/getstreamline/README.md

 Instead: Give your heart a chance to speak AND your mind a place to wander!

-Also, Streamline is free so click on the link below!
+Also, Streamline is free and open-source.

+Click on the link below to download it now!

 [🎁 Download Streamline for macOS 12+](https://github.com/akaalias/getstreamline/releases/latest/download/Streamline.zip)